Pinching, otherwise known as tipping, is a pruning method generally used on young plants to encourage branching.

 Pinching and Tipping: What, Why and When

-Too, these terms can be used when referring to the removal of plant buds to discourage branching.
+These terms are also sometimes used when referring to the removal of plant buds to discourage branching.
 Confusing, right?
 Once explained, these techniques are easy to understand and valuable to use.

 When a plant begins to grow from seed, it usually breaks through the soil as a single stem upon which leaves begin to form.
-And, it will continue to grow in this single stem formation indefinitely if not pinched.
-Eventually, the plant will begin to allow new buds to open, causing the plant to become bushy.
-However, growers can stimulate bushiness early in the plant's growth by simply removing the tip of the plant manually.
-This is desirable because it can help develop full, lush plants rapidly.
-And, it can be done on some plants like Fuchsia to keep hanging baskets and flower beds lush for the growing season.
-Yes, it will mean flowering starts later, but in the end the look can be much more beautiful.
+It will continue to grow in this single stem formation indefinitely.
+While a plant will eventually begin to allow new buds to open, growers can stimulate bushiness early in the plant's growth by simply removing the tip of the plant manually.

-To pinch out side growth, choose a small emerging bud at the base of a leaf, and pinch it out with your fingers or micro-tip snips (insert link).
+To pinch outside growth, choose a small emerging bud at the base of a leaf, and pinch it out with your fingers or micro-tip snips.
 If you get behind on your pinching, these shoots can be removed even after they have emerged and begun to grow.
 Once removed, usually they will not grow back, so be sure not to remove all of the side shoots on a plant or it will not branch out at all.